Transportation Strikes in France 2023

-After months of trying to pump out the excess water, Garnier decided to incorporate a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
-The cistern, one of the hidden gems of underground Paris, still exists today, and it is used as a reservoir for the firefighters in Paris and a home for a family of carps.
+After months of trying to pump out the excess water, Charles Garnier decided to incorporate a cistern into his design to redistribute the water and relieve the water pressure on the basement walls.
+The cistern, one of the hidden gems of underground Paris, still exists today, and it is used as a reservoir for the firefighters in Paris.
+The lake is also the home of a family of carp.

 When we did the guided tour, our guide told us that the tank’s weight also stabilizes the building.
 Some years ago the Opera decided to empty the tank to clean it.
-During the process, the workers received a call from their boss above ground: they had to stop immediately emptying the tank because all the opera building was moving!
+During the process, the workers received a call from their boss who was in the Auditorium: they had to stop immediately emptying the tank because all the building was moving!